PaulMatencio/frontend-nanodegree-arcade-game/README.md

 Goal:

-The goal is to reach the water or the Key or the Star on the other side of the playground without hitting the bugs.
+The goal is to reach the water or the Key or a Star on the other side of the playground without hitting the bugs.
+The game has three level.
+Stars will appear after the  level 2.
 The player has 3 lives before the game restart and load the  first level.
-The game has three level.
-When the third level is completed, the player win and the game is reloaded
+The player wins when he completed the level 3 : bugs will disappear and princess will appear over the key.
+The player is left where he is.
+The objective for the player is to be as close as possible to the princess.
+When all bugs are gone, the player can move closer to the princess.

 Player:

--When the player reachs the water at the other side, the player will collect 50 points when he reaches the water.
-He will collect 150 poinst if he gets the key and 100 points if he gets a Star.
-The Star will appear only at the third level.
+-If the player reachs the water at the other side, he will collect 50 point.
+He can collect 150 poinst if he reaches the key and 100 points if he reaches a Star.
+It should be noted that Star(s) will appear only at the third level.
--When the player is  hit by a bug, he loses 100 points and one life.
+-When the player is  hit by a bug (collision), he loses 100 points and one life.
--When the player gets 300 points, he gets the next level ( i.e level+1) -Rocks replace some stones when with game level 2 and 3.
+-When the player gets 300 points, he goes to the next level of the game( i.e level+1) -A few Rocks will replace stones at level 2 and 3.
--The rock is an obtacle for the player.
-He can't cross it.
+-Rocks are obtacle for the player.
+Player can't cross rock.

+WIN:
--When the player get 900 points, the key will be transformed into a princess
+-When a player gets 900 points, he wins the game then

-Bugs:
+	1) A princess will be placed over the key and the player where he was left.
+The objective of the player is to be as close as possible to the princess.
+	2) All the bugs are gone

+BUGS

 -The number of bugs = 5  +  game level
 -The bugs will initailly be placed one per each lane.
 When all free lanes are occupied, the next selected free lane will start with the first lane.